 - Attempt to balance airflow.
 If a room does not seem to get comfortable, visually check the duct work if you can access it.
 If your home has flex ducts (movable foil ducts), check for kinks or angles over 120 degrees.
 Try moving the ducts slightly to help increase airflow.
 Call 614-334-3192 if this doesn't help.
 A duct cleaning, installation of more return air openings, or a professional air balance may be needed.
 Stevenson Service Experts can provide these services for you.

 Here are a couple more tips you should look into if you just can't seem to make the temperature meet your needs.

 Consider A Zoning System

-Zoned systems, especially for 2 story (or more) homes is often the perfect, fairly low-cost solution for nearly all common heating and cooling problems.
-Call Service Experts Heating & Air Conditioning at 614-334-3192 for a free estimate on a zoning system for your home, which can often be easily installed into your existing HVAC system.
+Zoned systems, especially for 2-story (or more) homes are often the perfect, fairly low-cost solution for nearly all common heating and cooling problems.
+Call Stevenson Service Experts at 614-334-3192 for a free estimate on a zoning system for your home, which can often be easily installed into your existing HVAC system.